Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-complete.md

 <br />
 Please review the next Steps in order to gain access to the hypergraph -> mainnet environment.<br />
 <br />
-If your Node is found as False on the check seed list(s) output above, you will need to submit your NodeID for acceptance.<br />
+If your node is found as False on the check seed list(s) output above, you will need to submit your NodeID for acceptance.<br />
 </MacWindow>

-Some final instructions will be presented that inform you that you will need to submit the nodeid and collateralize your Node prior to being able to participate on the network.
+Some final instructions will be presented that inform you that you will need to submit the nodeid and collateralize your node prior to being able to participate on the network.

 :::danger TESTNET and INTEGRATIONNET
-TestNet and IntegrationNet Node Operators will not use the hot wallet on their Node to obtain rewards.
+TestNet and IntegrationNet Node Operators will not use the hot wallet on their node to obtain rewards.
 These Node Operators will need to register with [Lattice](https://lattice.is/dashboard).
 :::

 <MacWindow>